PTSD: National Center for PTSD

 - Clinical Neurosciences Division Research

-- Dissemination & Training Division Research
+- Dissemination and Training Division Research

 The Dissemination and Training Division in Palo Alto, CA, conducts research on patient needs and preferences, implementation science, the development of novel and adapted treatments that attend to patient preferences, and the development and testing of treatments that employ the potential benefits of technology-based delivery of services.